pawamoy/copier-pdm/docs/work.md

 This will install the project's dependencies in `__pypackages__`: one folder per chosen Python version.
-The chosen Python versions are defined in the script `setup.sh` in the `scripts/` folder.
+The chosen Python versions are defined in the Makefile.
-You can change them here permanently, or temporarily with the `PYTHON_VERSIONS` environment variable.

 If you don't have the `make` command, you can use `bash scripts/setup.sh` instead,